 1877: Tchaikovsky's ballet "Swan Lake" receives its premiere performance at the Bolshoi Theatre in Moscow, Russia.

 1865: The third and final national flag of the Confederate States of America is adopted by the Confederate Congress.

 1861: The first national flag of the Confederate States of America, known as the "Stars and Bars," is adopted.
-The flag, which was inspired by Austria's national flag and designed by Prussian artist Nicola Marschall, was raised over the dome of the first Confederate Capitol in Montgomery, Ala., that same day.
+The flag, which was inspired by Austria's national flag and designed by Prussian artist Nicola Marschall, was raised over the dome of the first Confederate Capitol in Montgomery, Alabama, that same day.

 1858: Matthew C. Perry, a commodore of the U.S. Navy who served in several wars, most notably in the Mexican-American War and the War of 1812 and played a leading role in the opening of Japan to the West, dies of rheumatism at the age of 63 in New York City.